Kira-NT/cubes-without-borders/README.md

 A mod that allows you to play Minecraft in a borderless fullscreen window.
 This means you can keep the game open while interacting with other applications on a different monitor, or even directly on top of Minecraft itself, without the game being minimized.

-Unlike other "borderless fullscreen" mods, **Cubes Without Borders** is highly configurable, and it explicitly supports all major platforms - Linux, macOS, and even Windows - instead of providing a passable experience for only one group of players while making it seem as though others do not exist.
+Unlike other "borderless fullscreen" mods, **Cubes Without Borders** is highly configurable, does not hinder your input latency, and explicitly supports all major platforms - Linux, macOS, and even Windows - instead of providing a passable experience for only one group of players while making it seem as though others do not exist.

 ----